Ratna Singh

-Ratna Singh (born 29 April 1959) is an Indian politician, daughter of former minister Dinesh Singh.
-She has been elected MP from Pratapgarh to Lok Sabha thrice as from Congress party in 1996, 1999 and 2009.
-But after coming third in two consecutive Lok Sabha election (2014 and 2019) on Congress ticket, she left to join Bharatiya Janata Party in October 2019.
+Rajkumari Ratna Singh (born 29 April 1959) is an Indian politician, daughter of former minister Dinesh Singh.
+She has been elected MP from Pratapgarh to Lok Sabha thrice from Congress party in 1996, 1999 and 2009.
+But after coming third in two consecutive Lok Sabha elections (2014 and 2019) on Congress ticket, she left to join Bharatiya Janata Party in October 2019.

 Career

-She had won from Pratapgarh in 1999, but lost the 2004 elections to Akshay Pratap Singh alias Gopalji, Ratna and Raghuraj Pratap Singh are both related to the but hail from different branches.
+She had won from Pratapgarh in 1999, but lost the 2004 elections to Akshay Pratap Singh alias Gopalji.
+Ratna and Raghuraj Pratap Singh are both related but hail from different branches.